glee73/healthcare_outreach_scraper/README.md

 URLs into a set (there were always duplicate listings in many of the cities, sometimes even ones in neighboring states).
-Then, I parsed the names, addresses, and contact info of each shelter into a global list, which I would eventually turn into a dataframe, remove the duplicates, and clean the information into the appropriate columns.
+Then, I parsed the names, addresses, and contact info of each shelter into a global list, which I would eventually turn into a dataframe, remove remaining duplicates, and clean the information into the appropriate columns.
 I used the requests package to access the URLs, as well as sleep from the time package to avoid overwhelming the server.

 BUGS/SHORTCOMINGS: